putyourlightson/craft-blitz/docs/README.md

 In Apache this is achieved with `mod_rewrite` by adding a rewrite rule to the virtual host `.conf` file ([this article](https://nystudio107.com/blog/stop-using-htaccess-files-no-really) explains how), or the root `.htaccess` file if you must, just before the rewrites provided by Craft.

-> Change `cache/blitz` to the cache folder path designated in the plugin settings.
+> Change `cache/blitz` to the cache folder path designated in the plugin settings (if different).

 If the “Query String Caching” setting is set to `Do not cache URLs with query strings` or `Cache URLs with query strings as unique pages` then use the following code.